Live Streaming a Yoga Class with WpStream

 YouTube may be the most popular platform for VODs and even live streaming, but you might want to have a little more privacy with your content – anyone with the link will be able to view your videos and even download them.
 This is an especially sensitive issue since you are streaming a yoga class which may involve some of your students as well.

 Another popular free live streaming platform is of course Facebook.
 You will face the same issues here – monetization options are not available, there is no privacy for the content you broadcast and even worse – you will not be able to download recordings of your live streams, in case you want to sell them as pay-per-view videos.
-Your stream may also be subject to reports by Facebook users and get deleted.
+Besides, your stream may also be subject to reports by Facebook users and get deleted.
 On the other hand, you can use Facebook as a means to promote your own website, where you make the rules.

 Instagram is very similar to Facebook in terms of live streaming but with one major disadvantage.
 Apart from not offering monetization options, your recorded videos may also get deleted after a certain period of time.
 Accounts also get deleted, just as on Facebook due to various reasons – and you don’t want to be put in a position where you can lose all that work with no possibility of making any back-ups.